 • Auction Market Demand: Some investment-grade Chardonnays regularly appear at Sotheby’s, Christie’s, and other global wine auctions, achieving record-breaking sales.

-Risks & Considerations in Chardonnay Investment
+Risks and Considerations in Chardonnay Investment

 • Market Liquidity: While Burgundy Chardonnays sell well at auction, they do not have the same turnover rate as Bordeaux or Burgundy reds.